 If the licensee’s program refers to the use of tube repair methods (e.g., sleeves) or alternate plugging or repair criteria, verify that the NRC staff has approved a corresponding license amendment.

 02.04 Quality Assurance Program.
-Verify the following items are included in the licensee's and PSI/ISI contractor's programs:
+Verify the following items are included in the licensee's and PSI/ISI contractor's QA programs:

 a.
 Procedures for the maintenance of required PSI/ISI records.